hiveeyes/documentation/doc/source/goals.rst

 .. note::

-    The first beehive, :ref:`labhive-one` is online since February 2016 at the labs beehive in Berlin Wedding.
+    The first :ref:`labs beehive <labhive-one>` is online since February 2016 in Berlin Wedding.
     We receive :ref:`live-data` from the hive and already have been able to record and discuss some :ref:`labhive-one-events`.